kkonstantinidis/ByzShield/README.md

 We will use Amazon Elastic File System (EFS) to share a folder with the trained model among the machines.
 Follow the [EFS_create][instructions] to create an EFS.
 We will probably need a security group with the settings discussed above for the EFS too.
 Make note of the IP address of the EFS `xxx.xxx.xxx.xxx`.

 ## Cluster configuration
 The script `pytorch_ec2.py` will launch the instances automatically.
-Before running it, you need to copy your AWS private key file `xxxxxx.pem` to the folder `./tools` and then edit the following part:
+Before running it, you need to copy your AWS private key file `xxxxxx.pem` to the folder `./tools` and then edit the following part of the configuration (the rest of the parameters can be left unchanged and have been omitted here):
 ```python
 cfg = Cfg({
     "key_name": "{Your AWS private key file without the .pem extenion}",                                         # string